shutstart/grpc-vue/docs/design-doc.md

 **Cons**

-- **Added complexity if SSR is not utilized**: Admin dashboards often don’t need SEO or SSR.
+- **Added complexity if SSR is not utilized**: Admin dashboards often don’t need SEO.
 - **Requires Node.js environment** for SSR deployments, which may not be as performant as Go for heavy concurrency.

 **Best For**